qkzk/fm/development.md

 - BREAKING. opener allow arguments in their config.
   This isn't exactly a "breaking" change since your old config will still work... but if you use options, older versions of fm won't be able to excute your program.
 - Support for chafa as an image displayer.
 Set chafa in your config and ensure it's installed.
+- Symbolic links destination shawn next to their filepath.
+- Either follow the symbolink destination to a folder with <right> or enter the real path with <o>

 ##### Bugfixes